-As requested by the Department of Employee Trust Funds (ETF), we have completed an audit of the Schedule of Employer Allocations of the State Retiree Life Insurance program, the Schedule of Collective OPEB Amounts of the State Retiree Life Insurance program, and the related notes to these schedules as of and for the year ended December 31, 2021.
+As requested by the Department of Employee Trust Funds (ETF), we have completed an audit of the Schedule of Employer Allocations of the Local Retiree Life Insurance program, the Schedule of Collective OPEB Amounts of the Local Retiree Life Insurance program, and the related notes to these schedules as of and for the year ended December 31, 2021.
 These schedules, and our unmodified opinions on them, may be found on ETF's website.
-We also audited the financial statements and related notes of the State Retiree Life Insurance program as of and for the year ended December 31, 2021, and provided our unmodified opinion on them, as detailed in report 22-15, which we also published today.
-The fiduciary net position of the State Retiree Life Insurance program, which represents resources available to pay benefits, decreased from \$333.8 million as of December 31, 2020, to \$319.6 million as of December 31, 2021.
+We also audited the financial statements and related notes of the Local Retiree Life Insurance program as of and for the year ended December 31, 2021, and provided our unmodified opinion on them, as detailed in report 22-15, which we also published today.
+The fiduciary net position of the Local Retiree Life Insurance program, which represents resources available to pay benefits, decreased from \$251.4 million as of December 31, 2020, to \$248.2 million as of December 31, 2021.
 Other postemployment benefits (OPEB) refer to the benefits, other than pensions, that a state or local government employee may receive after they have left employment, generally upon retirement.
 An OPEB plan may include medical, prescription drug, dental, vision, and other health-related benefits, whether provided separately or through a pension plan.
 An OPEB plan may also include death benefits, life insurance, and long-term care coverage, when provided separately from a pension plan.
 Under s.
 40.70, Wis.
-Stats., the State Retiree Life Insurance program provides life insurance benefits to all eligible retired employees of the State of Wisconsin, including those employed by the University of Wisconsin (UW) System and authorities, such as UW Hospitals and Clinics Authority.
+Stats., the Local Retiree Life Insurance program provides life insurance benefits to all eligible retired employees of the 724 local governments that participate in the program.
 Under this program, employers pay stated contribution amounts that are based upon the active employee premium amounts.
 After retirement, basic coverage is continued for eligible employees for life, with the benefit being reduced by a stated amount based upon the age of the retiree.
 Accounting standards issued by the Governmental Accounting Standards Board (GASB) require the calculation of a net OPEB liability, which is represented by the difference between the fiduciary net position reported in the financial statements and the total OPEB liability calculated by the actuary.
-As of December 31, 2021, ETF calculated a net OPEB liability for the State Retiree Life Insurance program of \$947.8 million, which was an increase from the net OPEB liability of \$867.0 million calculated as of December 31, 2020.
-The State of Wisconsin's commitment to provide a postemployment life insurance benefit to retired employees results in an obligation to make contributions into the future to ensure that sufficient resources are available to make the benefit payments.
-Therefore, the State of Wisconsin has responsibility for the resulting OPEB obligations and will report the net OPEB liability for the State Retiree Life Insurance program in the financial statements in the State's Annual Comprehensive Financial Report (ACFR) for the year ended June 30, 2022.
-In addition, the schedules will be used by state agencies and authorities that are part of the State's financial reporting entity, but that prepare separately issued financial statements.
+As of December 31, 2021, ETF calculated a net OPEB liability for the Local Retiree Life Insurance program of \$591.0 million, which was an increase from the net OPEB liability of \$550.1 million calculated as of December 31, 2020.
+By participating in the Local Retiree Life Insurance program, employers have made a commitment to provide postemployment life insurance benefits to retired employees and are obligated to make contributions into the future to ensure that sufficient resources are available to make the benefit payments.
+Therefore, because the employers participating in the Local Retiree Life Insurance program have responsibility for the resulting OPEB obligations, each participating employer is required to report its proportionate share of the net OPEB liability in its financial statements if prepared in accordance with generally accepted accounting principles (GAAP).
 Additional information related to the OPEB accounting standards is included in report 22-15.
 The Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters, which is required by Government Auditing Standards, begins on page 5.
 We appreciate the courtesy and cooperation extended to us by ETF staff during our audit.
 Respectfully submitted, Joe Chrisman State Auditor JC/BG/ag